ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 content.
 As with requests, additional fields MAY be used to convey information that does not reveal information about the encapsulated response.

-An Oblivious Gateway Resource that does not receive a response can itself generate a response with an appropriate error status code (such as 504 (Gateway Timeout); see {{Section 15.6.5 of HTTP}}), which is then encapsulated in the same way as a successful response.
+An Oblivious Gateway Resource that fails to process the decapsulated request or does not receive a response from the Target Resource can itself generate a response with an appropriate error status code (such as 400 (Bad Request) or 504 (Gateway Timeout); see {{Section 15.5.1 of HTTP}} and
+{{Section 15.6.5 of HTTP}}, respectively), which is then encapsulated in the same way as a successful response.

+An Oblivious Gateway Resource which fails to decapsute as described in {{request}}
+because the Encapsulated Request key ID is invalid SHOULD send a 401 status code.
+Any other error that occurs prior to decapsulation SHOULD yield a response with a 400 status code.
+These errors are not encapsulated in the same way as successful responses; see {{errors}}.

 In order to achieve the privacy and security goals of the protocol an Oblivious Gateway Resource also needs to observe the guidance in